-3.1 Posts for induction Each
+3.1 Posts for induction

-ECT will:
+Each ECT will:

-- Be provided with the necessary employment tasks, experience and support to enable them to demonstrate satisfactory performance against the relevant standards throughout, and by the end of, the induction period. - Have an appointed induction tutor, who will have qualified teacher status (QTS) and the necessary knowledge, experience and time to carry out the role effectively. - Have an appointed induction mentor (a different individual to the induction tutor where at all possible), who will have QTS. - Have a reduced timetable to allow them to undertake activities in their induction programme; in their first year, this will be no more than 90% of the timetable of our existing teachers on the main pay range, and in their second year, this will be no more than 95% of the timetable of our existing teachers on the main pay range. - Regularly teach the same class or classes. - Take part in similar planning, teaching and assessment processes to other teachers working in similar posts. - Not be given additional non-teaching responsibilities without appropriate preparation and support. - > Not have unreasonable demands made upon them.
+- ➤ Be provided with the necessary employment tasks, experience and support to enable them to demonstrate satisfactory performance against the relevant standards throughout, and by the end of, the induction period. - Have an appointed induction tutor, who will have qualified teacher status (QTS) and the necessary knowledge, experience and time to carry out the role effectively. - ➤ Have an appointed induction mentor (a different individual to the induction tutor where at all possible), who will have QTS.
+The mentor should be willing to undertake mentor training. - Have a reduced timetable to allow them to undertake activities in their induction programme; in their first year, this will be no more than 90% of the timetable of our existing teachers on the main pay range, and in their second year, this will be no more than 95% of the timetable of our existing teachers on the main pay range. - Regularly teach the same class or classes. - Take part in similar planning, teaching and assessment processes to other teachers working in similar posts. - Not be given additional non-teaching responsibilities without appropriate preparation and support.

-Not normally teach outside the age range and/or subjects they have been employed to teach.

-Not be presented with unreasonably demanding pupil discipline problems on a daytoday basis.
+- Not normally teach outside the age range and/or subjects they have been employed to teach. - Not be presented with unreasonably demanding pupil discipline problems on a day-today basis.